Prisoner Series: Book 3 Teaser...

 She woke up that morning even more furious.
 Everything she’d done.
 For them.
 For their cause.

 Without warning, a furious wind sent her flailing back onto her right arm, bending her forearm at an angle it wasn’t meant to.
-The snap of her arm, along with the searing pain shooting from her head down her spine, was more than she could handle.

-Her scream, however, was drowned out by the pelting rain and the crashing waves.
+Her scream, however, was drowned out by the incoming pelting rain and the crashing waves.
 Scrambling up the embankment, she pressed behind a fallen palm tree, hoping to block the onslaught.

 She whimpered as her mind shouted, Help me!
 Please, someone.
 Help me.